samschott/maestral/CONTRIBUTING.md

 Type hints, [PEP484](https://www.python.org/dev/peps/pep-0484/), are checked with [mypy](http://mypy-lang.org/).

-You can check the format, coding style, and type hint at the same time just by executing a script `scripts/linting.sh`.
+You can check the format, coding style, and type hints at the same time just by executing a script `scripts/linting.sh`.
 If your environment misses some dependencies such as black, flake8, or mypy,  you will be asked to install them.